top of page

 Crate & Potty Training 101

 It’s an exciting time preparing to bring a new puppy home.
 Now you get to decide how you want to potty train your pup.
-There is no single right way to train a puppy and I will describe the two most common methods that I recommend.
+There is no single right way to train a puppy and I will describe the two most common methods.

 First of all, it is important to have healthy, realistic expectations for your puppy.
 Potty training is a journey and mistakes will happen.
 The goal is for your puppy to have fewer accidents and build trust with you in the process.
 My puppies are typically potty trained by 4 months, but some still have accidents until 6 months.
-You will learn your puppy’s cues and understand when they need to be let out.
-You’ll want to slowly introduce your puppy to one room at a time in your house, opposed to giving them free run of the entire house.
+You will learn your puppy’s cues as you get to know each other better.
+You’ll want to slowly introduce your puppy to one room at a time in your house, as opposed to giving them a free run of the entire house.
 They will learn these spaces are their home and not want to pee/poop there.
+I'd also pull up all the rugs or gate-off areas that you don't want to supervise (like expensive furniture, nice rugs, family heirlooms, etc.).

-An 8-week old puppy can hold their bladder (on a good day) for a maximum of 3 hours at a time.
-I recommend setting an alarm on your phone to take him/her out on a 2-hour schedule while potty training during the day.
+An 8-week-old puppy can hold their bladder (on a good day) for a maximum of 3 hours at a time during the day and you can work up to longer intervals.
+I recommend setting an alarm on your phone to take him/her out on a schedule while potty training during the day.
 Give lots of treats and verbal praise for going to the bathroom outdoors.
 Make it a big deal, so they want to do it again.
-If they have an accident in the house you can say “NO” in a serious tone and be sure to clean it up with a detergent for urine (like this) that eliminates the smell completely so they don’t create their own preferred bathroom spot.
-You can spray an attractant (like this) wherever you’d like to encourage your pup to go to the bathroom (whether that’s a pee pad, litter box, or only the great outdoors).
+If they have an accident in the house you can say “NO” in a serious tone and be sure to clean it up with a special detergent for urine (like this) that eliminates the smell so they don’t create their own preferred bathroom spot.
+You can spray an attractant (like this) wherever you’d like to encourage your pup to go to the bathroom (whether that’s a pee pad, litter box, woodchip area, or in the grass).
 You can teach them to ring a doorbell to tell you when they need to go outside.
-Our puppies know how to use dog doors, like this one.
+Our puppies know how to use doggy doors, like this one.
+Some signs that a puppy might need to potty, are walking more slowly and sniffing the ground more than usual or a little doggy waddle with a rounded back can mean they are getting ready to poop.
+Some pups like to walk around in a little circle and wipe their feet after they go and these are normal dog behaviors.
+All boy dogs squat to pee, like girl dogs until they reach sexual maturity (around 6-12 months of age).

 We feed our puppies the Pawtree whitefish and brown rice kibble three times a day (morning, noon, and night).
 We allow them to eat as much as they want for 30 minutes and then immediately take them out to go potty.
-We use the phrase “go potty” to ask them to go to the bathroom.
+We use the phrase “go potty” and take them to the desired potty location (we have been using woodchip areas).
 I give my puppies constant access to water and keep them in a playpen (like this).
-I give them access to a litterbox at night and if I need to leave the house for more than a few hours.
-During the day, I set an alarm and take pups outside for potty breaks and when they can hold their bladder for longer stretches (like all night) then I remove the litter box option.
-I use pelletized cat litter and a box, like this.
+I provide a litterbox at night and if I need to leave the house for more than a few hours.
+During the day, I set an alarm and take pups outside for potty breaks and when they can hold their bladder for longer stretches (like all night), I remove the litter box option.
+I use pelletized litter and a box, like this but if you prefer pee pad holders with a grate, you can find those on Amazon and Chewy.

-If you prefer to have a faster path to potty training, many people choose to crate train their puppy.
-The right size crate allows the dog to stand up, turn around 360 degrees without hitting the crate sides.
+If you prefer to have a faster path to potty training, many people choose to crate-train their puppy.
+The right size crate allows the dog to stand up and turn 360 degrees without hitting the crate sides.
 When choosing a crate that will fit your puppy when they are full-grown, I recommend going slightly larger than smaller just to give them more room to move.
 The small size (24.5”) fits a mini doodle under 25 pounds, the medium size (30”) fits a medium doodle between 30-40 pounds, but if you think your pup may get 45 pounds or lager you can size up to a large 36" crate.
-I like this crate because it comes with a divider to allow the puppy to have access to more space as he/she grows, so you don’t need to purchase a puppy crate and an adult crate later on.
-Most pups feel more secure having their crate covered with a blanket.
-I usually start with short times alone in the crate with lots of treats and peanut butter in bones or kong toys, so they look forward to spending time there.
-Then you can work your way up to longer intervals in the crate and they should enjoy having a space of their own.
-I usually leave some soothing music or sound machine on for them.
+I like this crate because it comes with a divider to expand the crate as he/she grows, so you don’t need to purchase multiple crate sizes as they grow through their first year.
+I've found that most pups feel more secure having their crate covered with a blanket, so it's like a little den.
+I recommend giving your puppy time every day alone in the crate (even if you're home for practice) and working your way up to longer intervals in the crate.
+I recommend starting with 25/30 minutes in the crate alone the first week they come home and letting them cry or fully settle down, and then increasing to an hour or more.

 The most important part of potty training is definitely building trust with your puppy and learning how to understand their cues and what they need.
 Good luck on your puppy potty training journey!